Eye exams

 Glaucoma

-Also called the puff test, this screening measures the pressure in each eye to diagnose signs of glaucoma, an eye disease that can lead to vision loss and blindness if left untreated.
+Also called the puff test, this screening measures the pressure in each eye to diagnose signs of glaucoma, an eye disease that can damage your optic nerve and lead to vision loss and blindness if left untreated.

 Your annual eye exam is the perfect time to ask the optometrist anything and everything about your eyes.
 Our doctors are experts in their field and take pride in patient care.
 They can also offer recommendations on the best lenses and lens options for you.